 The orchestra program at CLS is available to all students in Kindergarten through grade 8.
 Students are taught in small group lessons and rehearsals based on grade in school.
 CLS owns several of the larger string instruments such as viola, cello, and bass for those students who would like to help diversify the orchestra’s instrumentation.
-Miss Hannah Salazar is the orchestra director for all grades at CLS.
-Miss Salazar is a violist and graduated from Bradley University with a degree in Music Education.
+Mrs. Addi Evans is the orchestra director for all grades at CLS.

 “Next to the Word of God, the noble art of music is the greatest treasure in the world.”